-In the final dataset, the conversational contexts for English, Chinese, Russian, and Bengali were completely re-written,\footnote{The model has significant trouble in creating relevant context when the proverb is figurative.
-Anecdotally, human annotators found that machine-generated context is helpful as a `prompt' to human and helped to speed up the re-writes.} whereas for Indonesian and German, 22\% and 20.5\% of the original model-generated contexts were retained (the difference is probably due to variations in individual annotator preferences).
+In the final dataset, the conversational contexts for English, Chinese, Russian, and Bengali were completely rewritten,\footnote{The model has significant trouble in creating relevant context when the proverb is figurative.
+Anecdotally, human annotators found that the machine-generated context is helpful as a `prompt', which helped to speed up the rewrites.} whereas for Indonesian and German, 22\% and 20.5\% of the original model-generated contexts were retained (the difference is probably due to variations in individual annotator preferences).

 \paragraph{Interpretation of Proverbs in Context.} We formulate this part as an inference task (following \citealp{figqa}).
 We ask annotators to create one correct answer and one wrong answer to the following question based on the conversational context: